 The compere at the Students Club Mike Lamb used to introduce the acts by name then with a short speech and with the final words “ it maybe cold and rainy outside but its warm and bright in the Students Club so STICK….KKK AROUND….DDD” stretching on the mic those last two words over several mesmeric seconds.
 That saying fascinated me so profoundly that I resurrected it some fifty years later for the Dusty Miller tenure and an apt name for this ebook.

 I was a teenager at the start of the swinging sixties.
 Rock and roll with Bill Haley and his Comets was all the rage.
 The biggest star was Elvis Presley.
 Both these were from America but the UK also had its stars.
 Bradford Gaumont with its 3,318 seater auditorium used to attract all the big music stars.
 Along with Kaldy and Bob I saw all the major American and British stars of the age.
+The Gaumont closed in 2002.
+However, it is now undergoing major refurbishment for opening in 2023 as a live music venue.

 Then along came Beatlemania.
 The first time I saw the Beatles was when they closed the first half of the Helen Shapiro show the next when they topped the bill on their next two visits to the Gaumont.
 My mother came the second time.